hashicorp/terraform/website/source/intro/getting-started/destroy.html.md

 ## Plan

-For Terraform to destroy our infrastructure, we need to ask Terraform to generate a destroy execution plan.
-This is a special kind of execution plan that only destroys all Terraform-managed infrastructure, and doesn't create or update any components.
+Before destroying our infrastructure, we can use the plan command to see what resources Terraform will destroy.

 ```
-$ terraform plan -destroy -out=terraform.tfplan
+$ terraform plan -destroy
 ...

 - aws_instance.example
 ```

-The plan command is given two new flags.

-The first flag, `-destroy` tells Terraform to create an execution plan to destroy the infrastructure.
-You can see in the output that our one EC2 instance will be destroyed.

-The second flag, `-out` tells Terraform to save the execution plan to a file.
-We haven't seen this before, but it isn't limited to only destroys.
-Any plan can be saved to a file.
-Terraform can then apply a plan, ensuring that only exactly the plan you saw is executed.
-For destroys, you must save into a plan, since there is no way to tell `apply` to destroy otherwise.
+With the `-destroy` flag, we're asking Terraform to plan a destroy, where all resources under Terraform management are destroyed.
+You can use this output to verify exactly what resources Terraform is managing and will destroy.

-## Apply
+## Destroy

-Let's apply the destroy:
+Let's destroy the infrastructure now:

 ```
-$ terraform apply terraform.tfplan
+$ terraform destroy
 aws_instance.example: Destroying...

 Apply complete!
 Resources: 0 added, 0 changed, 1 destroyed.